missionpinball/mpf-docs/config/blinkenlight_player.rst

 You can think of this value as a name for the color you're adding or removing from the blinkenlight.
 If you add a color, then the key allows you to remove the color later using the key to specify which color to remove.
+If you don't specify a key, then the color is considered "keyless" (see :doc:`/config_players/blinkenlight_player` for more information about keyless colors).

 Related How To guides
 ---------------------